togrupe/dlive-midi-tools/README.md

 `python3 main.py`

-Afterwards the following GUI should appear.
+Afterwards the following window appears.

 ![Gui](gui.png)

+1. Check the Mixrack IP and Midi Port.

-Select the columns you want to write, then click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
+2. Select the columns you want to write,

+3. then click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.

+4. If something goes wrong, please check the console.

 If you find any issues, please let me know.